adr1enbe4udou1n/blog/content/posts/04-build-your-own-docker-swarm-cluster-part-3/index.md

 I should say that Traefik is not really easy to setup for new comers.
 The essential part to keep in mind is that this reverse proxy has 2 types of configuration, *static* and *dynamic*.
 [Go here](https://doc.traefik.io/traefik/getting-started/configuration-overview/) for detail explication of difference between these types of configuration.

 Here we'll talk about static configuration.
-Create a YAML file under `/etc/traefik/traefik.yml` of `manager-01` server with following content (TOML is also supported) :
+Create next YAML file (TOML is also supported) :

 {{< highlight host="manager-01" file="/etc/traefik/traefik.yml" >}}